donnemartin/dev-setup/README.md

 ### TLDR: One Script Setup

+**Although this is the "Too Long Didn't Read" section, I strongly encourage you to at least read through Section 1 so you have a better idea what each installation section/script does.
+Tweak each script based on your preferences.**

-If you really want to execute just one script and be done with it, you can run the following after you've [cloned the repo](#clone-the-repo):
+If you want to execute just one script and be done with it, you can run the following after you've [cloned the repo](#clone-the-repo):

     $ ./.dots